TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 24/Acts 24.13.md

 ---

-Neither can they prove to thee the things whereof they now accuse me.
+Nor can they prove to you the things of which they now accuse me.